microsoft/kiota/docs/extending/authentication.md

 }
 ```

+## Allowed hosts validator

+This utility class is in charge of validating the host of any request is present on an allow list.
+This is used by the base access token provider to check whether it should or not return a token to the request.

+If no hosts are present in the allow list, the token will be added to any request.

+This class should be reused when implementing additional authentication mechanisms.

 ## Base bearer token authentication provider

 A common practice in the industry for APIs is to implement authentication and authorization via the `Authorization` request header with a bearer token value.